Party of Shariy

-On March 22, 2022, during the 2022 Russian invasion of Ukraine, the National Security and Defense Council of Ukraine decided to suspend the Party of Shariy because of its alleged ties with Russia.
+On 22 March 2022, during the Russian invasion of Ukraine, the National Security and Defense Council of Ukraine decided to suspend the Party of Shariy because of alleged ties with Russia.
 An Administrative Court of Appeal banned the party on 16 June 2022.
-This decision was open to appeal at the Supreme Court of Ukraine.
-On 6 September 2022 the Supreme Court rejected the appeal of Party of Shariy and thus finally banned its activities in Ukraine.
+The party exercised its right to appeal to the Supreme Court of Ukraine.
+On 6 September 2022, the Supreme Court rejected this appeal and thus finally banned its activities in Ukraine.
+The reasons given for banning the party were: destabilization of the social and political situation in Ukraine, spread of anti-Ukrainian propaganda regarding the change of the constitutional system by violent means, violation of the sovereignty and territorial integrity of Ukraine, propaganda of war, violence in conditions of military aggression of the Russian Federation.

 History

+Creation

-In the beginning of June 2019, Anatoly Shariy - a Ukrainian blogger famous for his criticism of the Ukrainian media and government - recorded a video in which he announced the establishment of his own political party.
-Soon he published a video splash screen on his pages in social networks, in which he throws a red balloon towards the audience.
-Shariy did not explain what this means, but on his website there was a message that it was a hint of creating a party.
+In the beginning of June 2019, Ukrainian blogger Anatoly Shariy recorded a video in which he announced the establishment of his own political party.
+Shortly thereafter, he published a video splash screen on his pages in social networks, in which he throws a red balloon towards the audience.
+Shariy did not explain what this means, but on his website there was a message that hinted about creating a party.
 Later on, the red balloon became a symbol of the party and its pre-election campaign.

-The party was created by a renaming of the existing political party United Ukraine.
+The party was created by renaming the political party United Ukraine.
 United Ukraine had been registered in February 2015.
-On June 6, 2019, Party of Shariy was officially registered in Ukraine.
+On 6 June 2019, the Party of Shariy was officially registered in Ukraine.
 The party took part in the 2019 Ukrainian parliamentary election.
-The namesake leader of the party, Shariy, as the candidate for the parliamentary election himself was denied registration by the Central Election Commission of Ukraine on the grounds that he did not meet the requirement of a term of five-year residence in the country immediately preceding the elections.
+The eponymous leader of the party, Shariy, was denied registration by the Central Election Commission of Ukraine as a candidate for the election.
+This was on the grounds that he did not meet the requirement of a term of five-year residence in the country immediately preceding the elections, as he left Ukraine in January 2012 and did not come back ever since.

-Previously, Shariy was known primarily for his investigations on corruption in the police and other law enforcement agencies during the Yanukovych government and, subsequently, sought asylum in the European Union in 2012 due to libel, defamation, and alleged politically motivated persecution by Ukrainian law enforcement bodies of the time.
-However, the party was officially registered by the Central Election Commission of Ukraine and entered into the election ballot under number 17, immediately following the Radical Party and preceding political party Holos on the list.
-On July 2, 2019, Anatoly Shariy was registered as a candidate for parliamentary election 2019 by the Central Election Commission of Ukraine.
-On the next day, July 3, 2019, the decision was reverted.